jProgr/jprogr.github.io/_posts/2023-02-17-mini-sentences.md

 - si-viro i de tenta no pensa o no ma a si-feme. - He made an effort not to think about her any more.
 - mi e mui vori de di tema. - I'm very concerned about these matters.
 - Tom e no impotan. - Tom isn't indispensable.
-- Tom an Mary i dire ke si-ale i da veni e di. - Tom and Mary said they would be here.
+- Tom an Mary i de dire ke si-ale i da e di. - Tom and Mary said they would be here.
 - si-feme e sufi bela. - She's beautiful enough.
 - tu i da favo amo-enkonte e some tempo? - Would you like to go out sometime?
 - mi i pensa ke si-feme i favo a si-viro. - I think she likes him.